auxoncorp/ferros/README.md

 have yet to be claimed or mapped.

-Whenever a function needs to take some subset of resources from these objects, the function consumes the structure whole and returns a variant instance of that object with the necessary type parameters decremented to track the resources expended.
+Whenever a function needs to take some subset of resources from these objects, the function consumes the object as a whole and returns an instance of that object with the necessary type parameters decremented to track the resources expended.
 If a resource container's contents aren't sufficient to a given task at hand, the developer will experience a compile time failure (as opposed to a runtime one).